Study Groups

 How do I sign up for a Study Group?

 You can sign up for Study Groups on Blackboard.
 You will automatically be enrolled in a Blackboard Organization if one of your courses has a Study Group during a particular semester, and you can access sign-ups through that organization.
-Organizations show up on the right-hand side of the Blackboard interface on a laptop or desktop and near the bottom if scrolling through the mobile view.
+Organizations show up in the left-hand menu of the Blackboard interface on a laptop or desktop and near the bottom if scrolling through the mobile view.

 What is the difference between Study Groups and the Study Zone?